objektwerks/spark4/README.md

 >Said jar is a Spark 4 dependency.
 Adding ```fork := true``` to build.sbt resolves this error.

 3. **Tests**
->Due to unresovable dependency and type issues, switched from ScalaTest to MUnit.
+>Due to unresovable dependency and type issues, MUnit was used instead of ScalaTest.

 JDK
 ---